Hallelujah! (TV series): Location filming

 The series was filmed mostly in and around both Yorkshire Television Studios and the Leeds area.
-Most notable filming location was Leeds General Infirmary, especially appearances by old run-down buildings old and new around the Leeds-area at the time.
+Most notable filming location was Leeds General Infirmary, especially appearances by old run-down buildings around the Leeds-area at the time.
 Some scenes in the Christmas special were filmed in the Victorian street exhibition of the York Castle museum.

 The opening sequence was filmed outside the Garden Gate pub in Hunslet.

 Theme music

 The theme music was performed by the James Shepherd Versatile Brass, conducted by Robert Hartley.